International Hydrogen Reports

 ➤READ MORE

 Global hydrogen demand reached 97 Mt in 2023, an increase of 2.5% compared to 2022.
-Demand remains concentrated in refining and the chemical sector, and is principally covered by hydrogen produced from unabated fossil fuels.
-As in previous years, low-emissions hydrogen played only a marginal role, with production of less than 1 Mt in 2023.
+Demand remains concentrated in refining and the chemical sector and is principally covered by hydrogen produced from unabated fossil fuels.
+Low-emissions hydrogen played a marginal role, with production of less than 1 Mt in 2023.
 However, low-emissions hydrogen production could reach 49 Mtpa by 2030 based on announced projects, almost 30% more than when the Global Hydrogen Review 2023 was released.
 This strong growth has been mostly driven by electrolysis projects, with announced electrolysis capacity amounting to almost 520 GW.
-The number of projects that have reached a final investment decision (FID) is also growing: Announced production that has taken FID doubled compared with last year to reach 3.4 Mtpa, representing a fivefold increase on today’s production by 2030.
+The number of projects that have reached a final investment decision (FID) is also growing: Announced production that has taken FID doubled compared with previous year to reach 3.4 Mtpa, representing a fivefold increase on today’s production by 2030.
 This is split roughly evenly between electrolysis (1.9 Mtpa) and fossil fuels with carbon capture, utilisation and storage (CCUS) (1.5 Mtpa).

 ➤READ MORE